pengrulin/pengrulin/README.md

 <!--
   Hi there!
-I'm [Your Name] — a [Your Title/Role].
+I'm Kevin Lin.
-  This README is inspired by Helen's amazing profile: https://github.com/Helenbzbz/Helenbzbz -->
+-->

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Kevin Lin 👋

-I'm a [Your Profession/Title] based in [Your Location].
+I'm a recent Boston University graduate with a Master's in Business Analytics.
 I'm passionate about leveraging my skills in strategy, product development, and analytics to drive business success.

 ## About Me